HeroesToolChest/HeroesDecode/CONTRIBUTING.md

 - Questions, bugs, issues, features/requests are welcomed

 Helpful things to include
-- Version of Heroes Data Parser
+- Version of Heroes Decode
 - Operating system and version
 - Method of installation
   - dotnet global tool